According to our

 While in many cases professional interactions are largely unavoidable — today's employees collaborate often and sit in on meetings together — personal interactions don't always occur as organically.

-For example, some companies might expect their workers to keep their heads down, work hard, and tackle their responsibilities without really investing in any extracurricular team-building activities.
-In such situations, not only can it be difficult for veteran employees to get to know their colleagues who work in other departments, it can be quite hard for new hires to transition into a company smoothly.
+For example, some companies might expect their workers to keep their heads down, work hard, and tackle their responsibilities without investing in any team-building activities, like the one's we've listed

 This is a big deal.
 As our previous research points out, coworkers are the number one thing employees like about their jobs.
 When companies don't support team-building initiatives — or at least when they don't prioritize them — both veteran and rookie employees alike are less likely to have friends at work.